CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## Properties description

 There are multiple configurable parameters available to tailor the CogStack data processing pipeline to the specific data processing needs and available resources.
 Here we will cover only the most important parameters related with configuring the input source, the output sink and data processing workflow.

-For a more detailed description of the available parameters, please refer to the [CogStack documentation (WIP)](https://github.com/CogStack/CogStack-Pipeline).
+For a more detailed description of the available properties and available profiles, please refer to the official [CogStack Documentation](https://cogstack.atlassian.net/wiki/spaces/COGDOC/overview).

 ### Spring profiles